Wondering what to do about a window air conditioner that’s tripped your breaker?

 As mentioned above, most of us have had to deal with a blown fuse or tripped breaker.
 And we reset or replace and carry on.
 But it’s a good idea to monitor that.

-Meaning if something randomly trips, you reset, and if never happens again you can probably let it slide.
-But if you remember that you just went through this scenario in the last day, week, whatever, you should investigate.
+Meaning if something randomly trips, you reset, and if it never happens again you can probably let it slide.
+But if you remember that you just went through this scenario on the last day, week, whatever, you should investigate.

 Because a tripping circuit breaker could be dangerous.